How does Party City Holdco Inc. work?

 How Does Party City Make Money?

-- Wholesale distribution to external retailers.
+- Wholesale supply to support inventory

 Party City PESTLE Analysis